Skip to content

 }

-This opt-in approach allows developers to access enhanced styling capabilities while maintaining backwards compatibility.
+This opt-in approach allows developers to access enhanced styling capabilities while maintaining a partial backwards compatibility.

 Accessibility Enhancements